Enjoying Twenty-Four Hours in Chattanooga, Tennessee

 Battles of Chattanooga

 We headed to the Battles of Chattanooga for a short rest bit.
 This thirty-minute film tells the story of the battles that surrounded Chattanooga during the Civil War in 1863.
 You may find the movie a bit confusing if you don’t know some of the history.
-There are five battles discussed in the presentation, Lookout Mountain (The Battle Above the Clouds), Wauhathie, Missionary Ridge, Orchard Knob and Brown’s Ferry, all that occurred between October and November of 1863.
-When Missionary Ridge fell, it was the death blow to the confederacy.
+There are five battles discussed in the presentation: Lookout Mountain (The Battle Above the Clouds), Wauhatchie, Missionary Ridge, Orchard Knob, and Brown’s Ferry, all of which occurred between October and November of 1863.
+When Missionary Ridge fell, it was the death blow to the Confederacy.

-The presentation is unique in that the way the battles are discussed on an enormous map of the area.
-This one of a kind presentation will ignite your desire to learn more about the Civil War history of Chattanooga.
+The presentation is unique in that it discusses the battles on an enormous map of the area.
+This one-of-a-kind presentation will ignite your desire to learn more about Chattanooga’s Civil War history.

 Points Park